kalevra1/mps/README.rst

 Download mplayer for your CPU type from the "Build Selection table" `here
 <http://oss.netfarm.it/mplayer-win32.php>`_.

-Extract the mplayer.exe file, saving it to your mps directory
+Extract the mplayer.exe file, saving it to your mps directory or a PATH directory

 Upgrading